 A year without your family, friends, people you like, your normal home and everyday life.
 It’s about “Choosing your own Adventure” and I’m definitely no writing that, because this is the slogan of the awesome school I went to: The ASMS.
 The Australian Science and Mathematics School.
 OK: If you are not interested in Science at all.
 Do not keep on reading, because as the name seems to be teasing it, everything is about Science (and Mathematics.)
 Everything!
 Really: Everything!
 You love Science?
 Great: Stay with me.

-But let us be serious again: There are so many things, which I probably can’t tell you all about because otherwise this text haven’t been published, because I’m still writing it and it’s just too much.
-The best way to understand what I’m talking about is doing an own exchange year.
+But let us be serious again: There are so many things, which I probably can’t tell you all about because otherwise this text hasn’t been published because I’m still writing it and it’s just too much.
+The best way to understand what I’m talking about is doing my own exchange year.
 It does not necessarily need to be at the ASMS, but hey, if you love Science THIS is your school.
-Otherwise it’s probably not.
+Otherwise, it’s probably not.